LizyAgbakahi/COMP488Mock/README.md

 ## Executive Summary

 This project implements a complete DevOps infrastructure for TechCommerce Inc., an e-commerce startup transitioning from monolithic architecture to microservices.
-The solution includes production-ready containerization, Kubernetes orchestration, automated CI/CD pipelines, and comprehensive monitoring.
+The solution includes production-ready containerization, Kubernetes orchestration, automated CI/CD pipelines, and comprehensive monitoring, tunneling and logging.

 ## Table of Contents